kubernetes-study-guide/Kubernetes-Study-Guide/14_DaemonSet_NodeSelector/README.md

-# Deploying DaemonSet to some nodes using nodeSelector
+# Pod nodeSelector and nodeName

-You may want to deploy a particular daemonset on a subset of worker nodes, e.g. all nodes of ec2 instance type of M3.
-You can do that by assigning arbitrary labels to your pods:
+You may want to deploy your pods to a particular subset of worker nodes, e.g. all nodes of ec2 instance type of M3.
+You can do that by assigning arbitrary labels to your nodes:

 ```bash